When Few-Shot Learning Meets Video Object Detection: Introduction

 1) We propose a new paradigm of few-shot learning for video object detection.
 Specifically, we study how an object detector can be learned from a few videos of new concepts where abundant temporal information is available while maintaining good performance for existing classes.

-2) We curate a dataset derived from the popular ImageNet-VID dataset \cite{ILSVRC15} for investigating this new problem.
+2) Realizing there is no prior work studying this, we curate a dataset derived from the popular ImageNet-VID dataset \cite{ILSVRC15} for investigating this new problem.
 A strong base dataset and a weak base dataset are designed for further scenario analysis.

-3) We propose a transfer-learning framework for solving this problem and investigate two methods under the framework: Joint and Freeze.
+3) We adopt a transfer-learning framework for solving this problem and investigate two methods under the framework: Joint and Freeze.
 We reveal two issues: {\it insufficiency} and {\it overfitting} based on a novel quantitative analysis.

 4) We propose a simple method called Thaw to trade off the {\it insufficiency} and {\it overfitting} problems revealed by our analysis.
 Extensive experiments demonstrate that our proposed Thaw naturally motivated by our novel analysis can help the video object detector efficiently learn new concepts from a few novel-class videos and achieve promising performance.